UNIVERSE-DAO/UNIVERSE/BRANCHING-STRATEGY.md

 ## 🔁 Workflow Summary

 1. **Create a branch** from the appropriate base (e.g. `dev`, `identity`, `infra1`, etc.)
-2. Make changes → commit and push
+2. Make your changes → commit and push
 3. Open a **Pull Request** into the parent branch
-4. Test, review, and merge
+4. Review and test changes
+5. Merge the PR after approval
-5. Periodically merge `dev` → `main` when stable
+6. Periodically merge `dev` → `main` when stable

 ---